tinybirdco/demo-cdc-users-airline/readme_airport.md

 You may re-run the demo script to generate further events to explore how they propagate through the pipeline.
 You may also run the script with another switch to remove the Pipeline.
-There may be additional switches in the scripts for other actions on a case by case basis.

 ## Prereqs